FireChickenProductivity/MouseControlChicken/README.md

 UniversalPosition: Displays every position on the grid's primary coordinate system.
 This takes into account little information about the specifics of the grid and is generally a bad option.

 #### Rectangular Grid Display Options
-Rectangular displays take into account the size of the rectangle the grid is created around and consequently only coordinates if not too close to each other.
+Rectangular displays take into account the size of the rectangle the grid is created around and consequently only draws coordinates not too close to already drawn coordinates during the drawing process.

 RectangularGridFrame: Displays a frame around the grid.
 This shows the horizontal coordinates on the left and right of the frame and the vertical coordinates on the top and bottom of the frame.